 A metastatic breast cancer diagnosis affects not only the person who is diagnosed, but also their caregiver.
 The many medical, emotional and practical challenges caregivers may face can lead to stress and burnout, which impacts the care your loved one receives.
 That is why it is important to know there are many ways to help and support your loved one while caring for yourself as well.

-Here Are Some Tips on How You Can Provide the Best Care for Your Loved One Coping With Metastatic Breast Cancer:
+Tips on How You Can Provide the Best Care for Your Loved One Coping With Metastatic Breast Cancer:

 Communicate with your loved one.
 Share your feelings, even those you may feel uncomfortable sharing.
 Talking about emotions might be hard at times.
 But when you share what you are feeling with a loved one, you help them feel supported and give them the opportunity to support you.
 Listen when they want to talk about their feelings; you don’t have to offer opinions or solutions—just a caring ear.
 If you’re unsure about something, just ask.